aplested/DC-Stats/README.md

 You can do a randomization test on continuous or binomial data, and look at Fiellers theorem for the standard deviation of a ratio too.
 For continuous randomization test, information about effect size (Hedges' unbiased d and its approximate confidence interval from bootstrap) is also included in the output.

+Tip: If you have a very small p value, you will need to use more randomization trials, at least as many as the reciprocal of your P value.
+For example, if your P-value is 1e-6, then you ought to do 5-10 million trials (will take minutes to run).

 To use data from Excel, save the two sets of values in two columns as tab-delimited text without titles.
-You should be able to choose which sheet to use from a multi-sheet .xlsx file.
+You can choose which sheet to use from a multi-sheet .xlsx file.

 ![screenshot](Screenshot.png)